Nutrition and Physical Activity Site-Specific

 information provided on externally linked pages.

-Making maximum use of limited resources is a position many
+Needing to make maximum use of limited resources is a position many

 coalitions find themselves in.
-Listed in this section are links to information and references to address physical activity and
+Listed in this section are links to information and references to address physical

 nutrition in the school setting.